HpWang-whu/YOHO/README.md

 ## Demo

-With the pretrained models, you can try the YOHO by:
+With the pretrained models, you can try YOHO by:

 ```
 python YOHO_testset.py --dataset demo